zhisenyang/EverMemOS/README.md

 uv run python src/bootstrap.py demo/chat_with_memory.py
 ```

 This program loads `.env` via `python-dotenv`, verifies that at least one LLM key (`LLM_API_KEY`, `OPENROUTER_API_KEY`, or `OPENAI_API_KEY`) is available, and connects to MongoDB through `demo.utils.ensure_mongo_beanie_ready` to enumerate groups that already contain MemCells.
-Each user query invokes `api/v3/agentic/retrieve_lightweight` unless you explicitly select the Agentic mode, in which case the orchestrator switches to `api/v3/agentic/retrieve_agentic` and warns about the additional LLM latency.
+Each user query invokes `api/v1/memories/search` unless you explicitly select the Agentic mode, in which case the orchestrator switches to agentic retrieval and warns about the additional LLM latency.

 **Interactive Workflow:**
 1. **Select Language**: Choose a zh or en terminal UI.